-Group 2023 €'000 2022 €'000
+Group 2024 €'000 2023 €'000

-Legal fees 394 281
+Legal fees 1,106 394

-Finance, communication and technology costs 2 -
+Finance, communication and technology costs 1 2

-Total consultancy fees 396 281
+Total consultancy fees 1,107 396

-Included within the NTMA recharge is a cost of €45k (2022: €53k) for consulting fees incurred by the NTMA and recharged to NAMA.
+The total legal fees reported under Consultancy fees are reported on a cash basis whereas Administration expenses are recognised on an accrual basis.
+Included within the NTMA recharge is a cost of \in 56k (2023: \in 45k) for consulting fees incurred by the NTMA and recharged to NAMA.

-12. Foreign exchange gains/(losses)
+12. Foreign exchange gains

-Group Note 2023 €'000 2022 €'000 Foreign exchange gains/(losses) on debtor loans measured at FVTPL (a) 15 116 (128) Realised foreign exchange gains/(losses) on currency spots (b) 3 (7) Foreign exchange gains/(losses) on cash (c) 34 (7) Total foreign exchange gains/(losses) 153 (142)
+Group Note 2024 €'000 2023 €'000

+Foreign exchange gains on debtor loans measured at FVTPL (a) 15 191 116

+Realised foreign exchange gains on currency spots (b) 5 3

+Foreign exchange gains on cash (c) 22 34

+Total foreign exchange gains 218 153

-- (a) Foreign exchange translation gains and losses on debtor loans arise on the revaluation of foreign currency denominated loans.
+- (a) Foreign exchange translation gains on debtor loans arise on the revaluation of foreign currency denominated loans.
 Foreign currency translation amounts are recognised in accordance with accounting policy 2.6. - (b) The Group can enter into currency derivatives or spots to reduce its exposure to exchange rate fluctuations arising on foreign currency denominated debtor loans.
-The gain or loss on spots comprises realised gains and losses. - (c) Foreign exchange gains/(losses) on cash arise as a result of the fluctuation in foreign exchange rates on the various non-euro cash balances.
+The gain on spots comprises realised gains. - (c) Foreign exchange gains on cash arise as a result of the fluctuation in foreign exchange rates on the various non-euro cash balances.